eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 ### Overeagerness for changes is common

-We find that most models are extremely eager to modify the code and provide a patch for the user, even when there is no need for it: The highest score is 50%, of GLM-5, with Claude Opus 4.6 and Sonnet 4.6 following closely at around 48%.
+We find that most models are extremely eager to modify the code and provide a patch for the user, even when there is no need for it: The highest score is only 50%, of GLM-5, with Claude Opus 4.6 and Sonnet 4.6 following closely at around 48%.
 The Qwen3.5 family, GPT 5.4 and GPT-5.4 mini, and Gemini 3 Pro all score below 30%.
 Rather than aligning with coding capability as measured in SWE-bench, the results align with the model's ability to critically examine and push back against nonsensical requests as in BullShitBench <a id="ref-source-bullshitbench" href="#ref-bullshitbench">[4]</a>.
 All of these numbers are concerningly low.

 ### Models rarely stop to confirm whether issues still exist

 We manually analyzed the model traces and observed an interesting pattern in the coding models.
-The deciding factor for whether a model submits an unnecessary patch is whether it attempts to reproduce the reported issue.
-We believe this behaviour is essential when resolving bugs in the real world: Without reproducing the problem, it should not be concluded that the issue was resolved.
+The deciding factor for whether a model submits an unnecessary patch is whether it attempts to reproduce the reported issue *before* applying a patch.
+We believe this behaviour is essential when resolving bugs in the real world: If the problem can not be reproduced in the original state, it can not be confirmed whether the underlying issue has been resolved.
+Alas, few models genuinely attempt such a reproduction.

-In our standard version of this task, the issue was resolved in the most recent git commit.
-If the agents stop to inspect the recent git history, they should quickly realize that the last commit solves the task they were assigned.
-In all AGENTbench instances, the issue even explicitly describes the commit at which it is present.
-However the agents rarely stop to compare that commit with the current state of the repository.
-For example, in one instance, inspectable below, GPT-5.4-mini first navigates the repository, then applies a patch, and finally verifies that the newly considered test case passes this patch.
-It fails to verify that the test case fails before the patch.
+For example, in the instance below, GPT-5.4-mini first navigates the repository, then applies a patch, and finally verifies that the newly considered test case patch.
+It fails to confirm the test case fails without its "fix".
 <details class="trace-details">
 <summary class="trace-summary"><span class="trace-badges"><span class="trace-badge trace-badge-primary">Show</span><span class="trace-badge">GPT-5.4-mini</span><span class="trace-badge">django/django#12774</span></span></summary>
 <a class="iframe-link" href="/assets/blog/fixedcode/django__django-12774-fix.traj.html">Open GPT-5.4-mini fix trace</a>
 <iframe class="iframe-full" src="/assets/blog/fixedcode/django__django-12774-fix.traj.html" height="900px"></iframe>
 </details>

+There is even an easier path to discovering that no patch is required.
+In all AGENTbench instances, the issue text explicitly describes the commit at which the reported issue was observed.
+In our evaluation, the most recent commit diverges from the reported commit and includes the patch to the reported issue.
+If the agents inspect the recent git history, they should quickly realize that the last commit solves the task they were assigned.
+However the agents rarely stop to compare that commit with the current state of the repository.

-The notable exceptions are GLM-5 and the Claude models: they usually begin their activity by reproducing the reported issue and then continue to inspect the git history.
+The notable exceptions are GLM-5 and the Claude models: they usually begin their activity by attempting a reproduction of the reported issue and then continue to inspect the git history.
 The empty submitted patches follow their decision that no change is needed upon discovering the existing patch.
 Such an example is illustrated in the Sonnet 4.6 trace below.

 <details class="trace-details">
 <summary class="trace-summary"><span class="trace-badges"><span class="trace-badge trace-badge-primary">Show</span><span class="trace-badge">Sonnet 4.6</span><span class="trace-badge">opshin/opshin#387</span></span></summary>